babylonchain/babylon/x/epoching/README.md

 The Epoching module implements a message queue to delay the execution of messages that affect the validator set's stake distribution to the end of each epoch.
-This ensures that during an epoch, the validator set's stake distribution remain unchanged, except for slashed validators.
+This ensures that during an epoch, the validator set's stake distribution will remain unchanged, except for slashed validators.
 The [epoch message queue storage](./keeper/epoch_msg_queue.go) maintains the queue of these staking-related messages.
 The key is the epoch number concatenated with the index of the queued message, and the value is a `QueuedMessage`